thunderbird/thunderbird-android/docs/engineering/technical-designs/0003-global-database.md

    and fail the migration.
 5. Rebuild derived data, validate the imported database, and reopen it.
 6. Establish the durable cutover state and switch repository bindings to the global implementation.
-7. Remove confirmed legacy database and attachment artifacts.
+7. Start post-cutover cleanup of all legacy database and attachment artifacts.

 The import writes folder and message identifier mappings before importing dependents.
 After all message records for an account are available, it builds cross-folder `ThreadId` memberships from their threading headers and records the